15 years ago on this day, the largest attack on American soil occurred. In loving memory of all the

 The added energy of this hundredth monkey was the tipping point.
 It created an ideological breakthrough!
 Mind to mind.
 Action to action.

+We won’t know until we begin.
 Mother Teresa was right.
 Love can spread like a burning fire from house to house.
+The time has come.